North Korea has made rapid progress in its weapons programme, which it claims is necessary to defend itself against a possible US invasion.

 In April 2018 North Korea announced it would suspend further nuclear tests because its capabilities had been "verified".

-As part of the thaw in relations, North Korea promised to dismantle the Punggye-ri site and in May blew up some of the tunnels in the presence of foreign journalists but without any international experts present.
+North Korea then also promised to dismantle the Punggye-ri site and in May blew up some of the tunnels in the presence of foreign journalists but with no international experts .

 Millions of soldiers